Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 **Summary:**-  **Volumes** are the preferred method for persistence, **Bind Mounts** for direct host access, and **tmpfs** for temporary data stored in memory
 ---

 # 19. How do you troubleshoot a failing docker container?
+(OR) How do you debug a containner crash?
 When a Docker container fails, there are several steps you can take to troubleshoot and identify the issue.
 1. Check container logs with  `docker logs <container_id>`
 2. Inspect the container's status using `docker ps -a`